Thomas Hinman Moorer: Chairman of the Joint Chiefs of Staff

 Moorer served as the Chairman of the Joint Chiefs of Staff from 1970 until 1974.

 While Chairman of the Joint Chiefs of Staff, Moorer personally masterminded the 1972 mining of Hai Phong Harbor and believed that if such an operation had been conducted in 1964 it would have "made a significant difference in the outcome of the war."

-Excerpts from Moorer's diary during his time as Chairman of the Joint Chiefs of Staff were recently declassified, and includes a note about an Air Force general telling the Joint Chiefs of Staff during a 1971 meeting that in a nuclear war the United States “could lose two hundred million people and still have more than we had at the time of the Civil War.”
+Excerpts from Moorer's diary during his time as Chairman of the Joint Chiefs of Staff have been declassified, and include a note about an Air Force general telling the Joint Chiefs of Staff during a 1971 meeting that in a nuclear war the United States “could lose two hundred million people and still have more than we had at the time of the Civil War.”
 In December 1972, President Nixon ordered Operation Linebacker II, better known as the Christmas Bombings, saying to Moorer on 14 December: "I don't want any more of this crap about the fact that we couldn't hit this target or that one.
 This is your chance to use military power to win this war, and if you don't, I'll hold you responsible".

 While chairman, Moorer was fed a steady diet of confidential documents that had been stolen by a Joint Chiefs of Staff spy ring within the White House overseen by Admiral Robert Welander, the JCS liaison officer to the National Security Council.
 Welander was supplied with documents stolen by Navy Yeoman Charles Radford from White House desks and burn bags and the briefcases of Henry Kissinger and Gen. Alexander Haig, among other places in the White House.
 The spy ring operated for about 13 months before being uncovered by Nixon aide John Ehrlichman.
 Welander and Radford admitted to the thefts, felonies under the Espionage Act.
 Welander and Radford eventually were transferred to remote military outposts.
 Attorney General John Mitchell informed Moorer that the administration knew of the spy ring, but Nixon, apparently concerned about the potential political fallout, ordered that no prosecution take place.

 Upon completion of his second two-year term as CJCS, Moorer retired from the Navy on July 1, 1974.